martyshka/PIDV/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Library to validate personal IDs of different countries.
 Most of the countries in the world assign certain ID to each citizen.
 This library helps to validate it.
+One just need to pass ID and country short-name (in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1) standard) to the validator.

-Supported countries are (in alphabetical order):
+Supported countries (in alphabetical order):

 | Country code  | Country name | Personal ID name |
 | ------------- | ------------ | ---------------- |